CiscoDevNet/intersight-powershell/docs/Initialize-IntersightTamAction.md

 ```

 ### -OperationType
 Operation type for the alert action.
-An action is used to carry out the process of \&quot;reacting\&quot; to an alert condition.
+An action is used to carry out the process of \&amp;quot;reacting\&amp;quot; to an alert condition.
 For e.g.in case of a fieldNotice alert, the intention may be to create a new alert (if the condition matches and there is no existing alert) or to remove an existing alert when the alert condition has been remedied.\n* `create` - Create an instance of AdvisoryInstance.\n* `remove` - Remove an instance of AdvisoryInstance.

 ```yaml
 Type: TamAction.OperationTypeEnum